 TackleAfrica was founded in May 2002 by a group of young people from the UK who had all lived or worked in Africa at some point in their lives.
 They recognised the potential of football as a means of bringing people together, and providing a platform from which to convey hugely important messages about HIV and AIDS.

-TackleAfrica is governed by a Trustee Board, and a small staff team in the UK and each of the countries we work in, who support networks of local coaches to deliver sessions to young people in their communities.
+TackleAfrica is governed by a Trustee Board, and small staff teams in the UK and each of the countries we work in.

 We have a thriving volunteer network whose passion for both football and our work greatly increase our capacity and skill-base.
 Through their commitment, time and enthusiasm, our volunteers assist all aspects of what we do including, football coaching, PR, marketing and fundraising.
 If you are interested in volunteering for TackleAfrica in the UK or in Africa, please visit https://tackleafrica.org/get-involved/ or contact

-Click here for a list of current TackleAfrica UK partners.
+Click here for a list of some of our partners.